-A legal flatbed trailer’s load cannot exceed 8’6 high, 8’6 wide, 48’ long with an average weight around 45,000 pounds, but not more than 80,000 pounds.
+A legal flatbed trailer’s load cannot exceed 8’6” high, 8’6” wide, 48’ long with an average weight around 45,000 pounds but exceeding 80,000 pounds.
 With traditional flatbed trailers, the driver’s view is not obstructed.

-Over dimensional flatbed trailers can handle freight as long as 160’ long, 18’ high, 18’ wide and about 200,000 pounds.
-Over dimensional flatbeds have between 18 and 40 wheels.
+Over-dimensional flatbed trailers can handle freight as long as 160’ long, 18’ high, 18’ wide, and about 200,000 pounds.
+Over-dimensional flatbeds have between 18 and 40 wheels.
 More often than not, over-dimensional freight obstructs a driver’s view in several ways.
 In this scenario, certified pilots would be needed to cover the front and rear of the trailer.
-They would stay in constant communication with the driver to ensure the shipment goes smoothly.
+They will stay in constant communication with the driver to ensure the shipment goes smoothly.

 Information shippers must know before obtaining over-dimensional trailer capacity:

 If the dimensions are off, it could cost the shipper thousands of dollars in transportation fees, especially if the shipment is passing across several state lines.
 Listing the wrong dimensions or weight could even lead to the use of improper equipment, which can be dangerous and/or lead to even bigger fines.

 Rules change for over-dimensional freight as the freight gets bigger or the carrier crosses state lines.
 The more specific information the shipper can offer to the carrier, the better.
 Over dimensional flatbed, permits are typically inexpensive, but you need to ensure you have the correct ones.